 New or reissued Summary of the most significant Potential impact on the Effective date

 standards amendments financial statements

-standards and methodologies for

-reducing carbon emissions, carried

-out by verification and certification

 bodies, whether local or

 international, registered in the list

 prepared by the Financial

 Regulatory Authority "FRA" for

 this purpose.
 Companies can use

 Carbon Credits Certificates to meet

 voluntary emissions reduction

 targets to achieve carbon trading or

 other targets, which are traded on

 the Voluntary Carbon Market

 "VCM".

-ne new Egyptian 1- This standard must be The impact on the financial A decision will be
+he new Egyptian 1- This standard must be The impact on the financial A decision will be

 ccounting Standard No. applied to financial statements has not yet been issued by the Prime

-1) "Financial Statements statements, including determined until the Minister or an
+51) "Financial Statements statements, including determined until the Minister or an

-Hyperinflationary consolidated financial application date is authorized
+n Hyperinflationary consolidated financial application date is authorized

-conomies." statements for any entity specified. representative to speci
+Economies." statements for any entity specified. representative to spec

 whose functional currency the start and end dates

 is in an economy classified for the financial

-as hyperinflationary. period(s) during which
+as hyperinflationary. period(s) during whic

 2- This standard applies to this standard must be

 financial statements, applied when the

 including independent and functional currency is

 individual financial the local currency,

-statements for any entity taking into account the
+statements for any entity taking into account th

 whose functional currency following:

-is in an economy classified (a) This standard must
+is in an economy classified (a) This standard mus

 as hyperinflationary.
 It also be applied to the

 applies to any group that financial statements of

 has foreign operations, the entity starting from

 including branches, the beginning of the

-,
+subsidiaries, sister financial period in

+companies, joint ventures, which the economy is

+or others in an economy classified as

+classified as hyperinflationary.

+hyperinflationary.
+Comparative figures

+presented in the